arin8/arin8.github.io/index.md

 - [Off Ball Runs - Movement analysis of Nicolós Barella](https://github.com/arin8/arin8.github.io/tree/main/Off-Ball-Runs): Offensive and defensive movement analysis of Nicoló Barella's runs in the 2023 UEFA Champions League final. 🏃‍♂️

-- **(SWE)** [Sprint Analysis - From Physical and Tactical Perspectives](https://github.com/arin8/arin8.github.io/tree/main/Sprint-Analysis): An analysis of theoretical insigts on anaerobic, aerobic, as well as the Integrated view of Factors, and how these influence Inter's performance in the 2023 UEFA Champions League final. 🏃‍♂️🫁💪
+- **(SWE)** [Sprint Analysis - From Physical and Tactical Perspectives](https://github.com/arin8/arin8.github.io/tree/main/Sprint-Analysis): A practical analysis of anaerobic and aerobic capacity, as well as the Integrated view of Factors, and how these influence Inter's performance in the 2023 UEFA Champions League final. 🏃‍♂️🫁💪

 ## Collaborative Projects